First Alert Forecast: Carolina heat builds as Fay targets Mid Atlantic

-Here in the Cape Fear Region, we might easily recall many recent rainy days as the disturbance that would ultimately become Tropical Storm Fay was organizing nearby.
-But today featured an onslaught of heat and humidity, as will the weekend.
+Don’t expect to find much relief at night. with dew points and air temperatures close together - mainly in the middle and lower 70s, you’ll likely step outside to a steamy smack in the face from the air conditioned comfort of your home or car.

-Expect nighttime lows only in the middle 70s and daytime sultry sunshine, afternoon highs in the lower 90s and a taxing heat index in the 96-104 range.
+Fay continues to chug northward as it continues to weaken over land. as it heads north through upstate New York and western New England Saturday and Sunday.

-The longer-range forecast has many more 90s in store – So grab a cool drink as you check out the seven-day planner for the Port City right here.
+The longer-range forecast has many more 90s in store, and modest rain chances. – So grab a cool drink as you check out the seven-day planner for the Port City right here.
 And remember, you can always switch your forecast location and extend your outlook to a full ten days with your WECT Weather App!
 Thank you for trusting your First Alert Weather Team and have a happy and safe weekend!

 Copyright 2020 WECT.
 All rights reserved.